 Biology majors preparing for entry into health professional schools to pursue careers in medicine, dentistry, optometry, osteopathy, veterinary medicine, pharmacy and the allied health professions should follow the Program of Study in Biology.
-In addition, students interested in primary health care careers such as medicine and dentistry will strengthen their potential for admission to and success in such schools with the addition of MATH 144 Calculus II, CHEM 437 Biochemistry, BIO 335 Principles of Human Anatomy and Physiology I, BIO 336 Principles of Human Anatomy and Physiology II, BIO 438 Cell and Molecular Biology, and other upper-level science courses.
+In addition, students interested in primary health care careers such as medicine and dentistry will strengthen their potential for admission to and success in such schools with the addition of MATH 144 Calculus II, CHEM 437 Biochemistry, BIO 335 Principles of Human Anatomy and Physiology II, BIO 438 Cell and Molecular Biology, and other upper-level science courses.